 Antelope Santee Dolls are Native Plains Indian Dolls that are Made in Montana.
 Project Indigenous, founded by Mr. Scott Frazier, provides quality educational programs that teach from an Indigenous perspective through the humanities (storytelling, dance, music and hands on activities).
 Mr. Frazier is a Crow Tribal member but considers himself a Santee survivor because his grandfather was a full blood Santee.
 With decades of experience in the environmental arenas, Mr. Frazier focuses on fields relating to the preservation and respect for Native lands, natural resources and Native cultures.
 Interconnection of Earth, Fire, Air and Water makes all things important to Mr. Frazier’s concern.
 Bringing understanding and insight to a wide cross-section of the general public is the primary goal for all programs presented by Project Indigenous.

 From her first visit to Yellowstone National Park, at the impressionable age of 8, author Elizabeth “Betsy” Watry has been fascinated by its long cultural history.
-Specializing in 19th century and early 20th century cultural history, Watry has focused her research on that period in the history of the park.
+Specializing in 19th century and early 20th century history, Watry has focused her research on that period in the park.

 In her book “Woman in Wonderland: Lives, Legends and Legacies of Yellowstone National Park,” Watry lends her focus to some of the women in park history.
 The book, she says, is a glimpse of the everyday women of Yellowstone, their contributions and accomplishments.